jadinV/csci2041/Hwk_05/warmup.md

 `= foldr (+) 0 lst`

- - by def of sum_fold
+ - by definition of sum_fold

  `= sum_fold xs`